-It took us almost an hour to reach Amari Watergate Hotel.
-Which is between Platinum Mall and Pratunam Market.
-Check-in was a breeze with the excellent services rendered by Amari Watergate’s staff.
+It took us almost an hour (the usual Bangkok traffic jam) to reach Amari Watergate Hotel, which we book via Agoda.
+It is conveniently located between Platinum Mall and Pratunam Market.
+If you want to book via Agoda, use Shopback to get up to 6% cashback!
+Check-in was a breeze with the excellent services rendered by the staff.
 After putting our luggage, we were out hunting for food!

 The location is right along Pratunum Market with many little stalls selling a variety of street food.